 The School Council have lots of ideas and spend time discussing school events and thinking about some improvements which could be made.

-The School Council is chaired by Jaya, with the help of Holly as vice chair.
-Lola is the treasurer so she organises the money and Jess is the secretary, taking minutes of the meetings and planning the agendas.
+The School Council is chaired by Jess, with the help of Jess as vice chair.
+Olivia is the treasurer so she organises the money and Libby is the secretary, taking minutes of the meetings and planning the agendas.

 We expect all pupils to take responsibility for themselves and be willing to help and lead others.